8 ways SMEs can navigate Australia’s open international borders seamlessly

 4. Use the same airline for the entire travel journey.
 Booking travel with the same airline will allow travellers to be supported by that carrier throughout their journey, including amending flights, stopovers, and connections in the event of disruptions.
 By using two different airlines for connecting flights, travellers can risk missing a flight or having to re-check their luggage, a time-consuming and overwhelming process.

 5. Be aware of restrictions in the destination country.
-Businesses should have access to real-time updates on overseas quarantine requirements and restrictions – Corporate Traveller’s SAM app is the perfect example of this.
+Businesses should have access to real-time updates on overseas quarantine requirements and restrictions – Corporate Traveller’s CT Mobile app is the perfect example of this.
 The app is designed to be the ‘guardian angel’ for every traveller in times of disruption.
-SAM sends flight status reports, boarding gate changes, weather, and traffic reports, as well as the latest alerts and information on border closures and restrictions that are impacting the area.
+The CT Mobile app sends flight status reports, boarding gate changes, weather, and traffic reports, as well as the latest alerts and information on border closures and restrictions that are impacting the area.
 Corporate Traveller also provides travellers with a checklist to ensure they are prepared and informed ahead of, during, and after travel.
 New restrictions may require business travellers to amend their trips.
 Some destinations, such as Singapore, also require proof of insurance for COVID-related medical expenses.

 6. Be aware of testing rules.
 It is important to keep abreast of rules around testing and vaccinations.
 Testing rules also differ for unvaccinated and vaccinated travellers.
 Travel management providers can keep businesses informed with handy resources such as the Time To Fly Resource Centre, but travellers should also keep an eye on SmartTraveller or the Government websites of their travel destination.